 In the meantime, ultrasound operators should permanently weigh potential biological effects against the real risks of not doing the examination and thus missing key diagnostic information.
+In obstetrics and cardiology, the clinical diagnostic value of ultrasound information is so well accepted by the medical community, that it is acknowledged that there is a higher risk to the patient if an ultrasound exam is not performed.
 Ultrasound imaging provides a large amount of highly valuable clinical information that is pertinent to a variety of diagnostic applications.
 This information can be used instead of a higher risk procedure, or can be used in conjunction with other diagnostic procedures, in order to improve diagnostic confidence or to obtain crucial diagnostic information.
 In most cases, obtaining the same information with other tests or imaging methods would be at a higher cost or with increased risk.